ciscowireless/esxtool2/README.md

 Images can be of different resolution

-Floorplans must have the same name within Ekahau, supports multiple floorplan replacement simultaeously
+Floorplans must have the same name within Ekahau, supports multiple floorplan replacement simultaneously

 Both .esx files need TWO matching floor alignment points for each floorplan

 Re-aligns all APs based on coordinates calculated from alignment points

-Floor alignment poins are consumed (deleted) during the process
+Floor alignment points are consumed (deleted) during the process

 #### --tocsv [.esx file]